 Jessie stopped, took a deep breath, held it, and then listened.
 The cold night air ached in his lungs, the breeze, like fingers of ice, tore through his clothes and tormented his flesh.
 Faintly, forty yards to his left, he heard the snap of a dead branch, then another as if someone or something shadowed them just out of reach of his fading flashlight.

-Fear filled Jessie as though he were a vessel of darkness; the shadows themselves felt alive and menacing.
+Fear filled Jessie as though he were a vessel, every shadow felt alive and menacing.
 As he and Luke continued to scramble clumsily through the forest, there was no doubt in his mind that they were running for their lives.